 Select the “+ Add Calendar Account” button to connect your calendar.
 If you already see a calendar connected, you may have already connected it during your sign-up process.

 With your calendar connected, Calendly will automatically display your available times on your booking page—no need to manually check your calendar for availability!

 Adding events to your calendar

 If you don’t want to connect a calendar, you can manually enter your availability in Calendly from the Availability page.
-However, this is a bit more work, since Calendly won't be automatically syncing your availability from your calendar.
+However, features like notifications and checking for conflicts won’t be available since Calendly won't be automatically syncing your availability from your calendar.